cancer

 Conclusion: Control of the cellular

-possibilities for the use of cannabinoids as potential antitumor agents.
-The
+use of cannabinoids as potential antitumor agents.
+The capacity of endogenous

 Conclusion: The development of